ChristineKitchens/Cryptocurrencies/README.md

 # Unsupervised Machine Learning with Cryptocurrencies
 This repository provides provides an example of how to use unsupervised machine learning to analyze cryptocurrency data.
 The goal is to group different cryptocurrencies into clusters to formulate cryptocurrency investment portfolios.
-The [Jupyter Notebook](Notebooks/crypto_clustering.ipynb) contains script for:
+The [Jupyter Notebook](Notebooks/crypto_clustering.ipynb) contains scripts for:
 - Preprocessing data
 - Reducing data dimensions through PCA
 - Clustering cryptocurrencies using K-means
-- Result visualization.
+- Visualization of results

 The K value for the K-means clustering (i.e. 4) was detemined via visual inspection of an elbow curve generated with the reduced PCA data.